-This is the most common way of adding images recommended for when you need to insert a single image within our content.
-You can find this block under Common Blocks > Image.
+This is the most common way of adding images in the Gutenberg editor.
+You should use this block in most cases when you need to insert an image into your content.
+You can find it under Common Blocks > Image.

 Once you add an image, you will see the image settings appear in the right sidebar under the “Block” tab.
 If you can’t see the sidebar, turn it on by clicking the gear icon in the top right corner of the viewport.
 You should be familiar with these settings from the old editor.
 You can tweak them to change the image alt text, size, and link.

-The advanced option lets you add a custom CSS class which you can use to style an element, in this case, an image block, in a specific way.
+In the Advanced panel at the bottom of the sidebar, you can add a custom CSS class, which you can use to style an element, in this case, an image block, in a specific way.
 Read more about CSS classes here.

-When you click in the image block area, you will see two handles appear – blue dots on the left and bottom of the inserted image – to assist you with resizing.
-Underneath the image there is an area reserved to enter a caption.
+When you click in the image block area, you will see two handles appear – blue dots on the right and bottom of the inserted image – to assist you with resizing.
+Under the image, you’ll find a field to enter the image caption.

 2. Gallery block

 Sometimes you will need to insert multiple images to create a gallery.
-In this case, gallery block is your best option.
-It lets you add a set of images and equip each one with a caption.
+In this case, the Gallery block is your best option.
 You can find it under Common Blocks > Gallery.

 The gallery block has two basic settings.
-First, you can change the number of columns which is going to affect how the images are laid out.
+First, you can increase/decrease the column count – number of images per row – to adjust the gallery grid layout.
 Second, you can change the image crop settings.
-If you select the crop option, your images will take up the whole width of the column but will be cropped so they fit in nicely.
-If the crop option is deselected, the whole images will be displayed, without any cropping.
+If you select the Crop Images option, your images will get cropped to fill up the whole width of the column.
+If the crop option is not selected, the whole images will be displayed instead, without cropping.

 3. Media & Text block

-This block is used specifically to position an image beside the text.
+You can use this block to position an image next to the text (inline image).
 It is found under Layout elements > Media & Text.

 4. Cover block

-Using and styling a cover block is very simple.
-First, you add a background image from the media library or local computer.
-A text area appears in the middle of the image.
-When you click on it, an area to edit the cover text appears.
-You can also align the text to the left, center or right, format it and add links to it.
+Styling a Cover block is very simple.
+First, you add a background image from the media library or your computer.
+As soon as you add the background, a paragraph block will appear in the center, where you can write the text for your banner.
+You can also align the text, format it, and add links to it.

-Second, you style the overlay of the background image.
-The styling settings are in the sidebar.
-You can change background color and opacity of the overlay to create a nice visual effect.
+Second, you can style the overlay of the background image.
+In the Block settings sidebar, you can change the background color and opacity of the overlay to create a stunning visual effect.
 You can also create a simple parallax by selecting the “Fixed Background” option.

 Do you find the new image blocks useful?
 Which one do you like best?
 Let us know in the comment below.